-Raise your hand if your Facebook or Twitter has gotten shall we say… a bit much. ***Raises both hands and one foot.***
+Raise your hand if your Facebook and Instagram feeds have gotten to be a bit much. ***Raises both hands and one foot.***

 Alas, here are four free and different ways to take a mental break using your phone.

 I’m sure you’ve used Etsy to buy a Christmas present or the perfect vintage handbag, but go back and just play.
 Enter any word combination you can think of and see what people have created that matches the description.
 I played this game with Eggroll and we found a Blue Chicken pot holder, hot macaroni felt kitchen toys, and this sweet removable pink flowers wallpaper.

 No need to actually purchase anything (though all the more power to you if you do!)
 The fun is in the hunt.